Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Introduction

 As we discuss in Section~\ref{qual.section}, it is expected that $\mathcal{CH}_{\Gamma}=\emptyset$ for generic solutions, leading to the following conjecture\footnote{The conjectured tidally contracting character of the spacelike singularity goes back to the celebrated BKL heuristics on the stability of spacelike singularities \cite{BKL1,BKL2}, see the discussion in \cite{bif}, Section 1.6.}, which is more specific than our introductory Conjecture~\ref{spacelike.conj}. \begin{conjecture} Generic (regular) spherically symmetric one-ended asymptotically flat black hole solutions for \eqref{1.1}--\eqref{5.1} with $q_0\neq 0$ have only two terminal boundary components: \begin{itemize} \item the Cauchy horizon from infinity $\CH$, a weak null singularity. \item the crushing singularity $\mathcal{S}=\{r=0\}$, which is spacelike and tidally contracting. \end{itemize} \end{conjecture} In other words, it is conjectured that the examples of Theorem~\ref{thm.II} reflect the properties of generic black holes.
 Proving the validity of Conjecture~\ref{charged.conj} requires, among other things, a resolution of Weak Cosmic Censorship for charged scalar field (the analogue of Christodoulou's work in the uncharged case \cite{Christo1,Christo.existence,Christo3}), open at present. \\

 We now return to the construction of Oppenheimer--Snyder like solutions already mentioned in Section~\ref{uncharged.collapse.section}.
 Our goal is to produce a spatially-homogeneous spacelike singularity near the center $\Gamma$, and exactly isometric to Schwarzschild (or Reissner--Nordstr\"{o}m in the charged case) in an open neighborhood of $i^+$ that includes part of the trapped region.
-The following theorem, a simplified version of Corollary~\ref{charging.cor} (see also Corollary~\ref{uncharged.cor} for the uncharged version), carries out such a construction for $C^{k}$ solutions, where $k$ is arbitrarily large. \begin{thm} (Oppenheimer--Snyder analogues with a scalar field).
+The following theorem, a simplified version of Corollary~\ref{charging.cor} (see also Corollary~\ref{uncharged.cor} for the uncharged version), carries out such a construction for $C^{k}$ solutions, where $k$ is arbitrarily large. \begin{thm} (Oppenheimer--Snyder spacetime analogues with a scalar field).
 For any regularity index $k \in \mathbb{N}$ and charge to mass ratio $q \in [0,1)$, there exist $C^k$ spherically symmetric one-ended asymptotically flat black hole solutions of \eqref{1.1}--\eqref{5.1} with $q_0\neq0$, with a regular center $\Gamma \neq \emptyset$ and satisfying the following:

 \begin{itemize} \item There exists an open neighborhood of $i^+$ (timelike infinity), $\mathcal{I}^+$ (null infinity) and $i^0$ (spacelike infinity) in which the spacetime coincides with a Reissner--Nordstr\"{o}m metric of charge ratio $\pm q M_f$, for some $M_f>0$ (Schwarzschild if $q=0$).
-Thus, at late enough times, the event horizon $\mathcal{H}^+$ is exactly Reissner--Nordstr\"{o}m. \item If $q=0$, the Penrose diagram is given by Figure~\ref{fig:uncharged}, namely the terminal boundary only has one non-empty component: a spacelike singularity $\mathcal{S}=\{r=0\}$.
+Thus, at late enough times, the event horizon $\mathcal{H}^+$ is exactly Reissner--Nordstr\"{o}m. \item If $q=0$, the construction is such that its Penrose diagram is given by Figure~\ref{fig:uncharged}, namely the terminal boundary only has one non-empty component: a spacelike singularity $\mathcal{S}=\{r=0\}$.

 \item If $q\in (0,1)$, the Penrose diagram is given by Figure~\ref{fig:charged}, namely the terminal boundary only has two non-empty components: a null Cauchy horizon $\CH \neq~ \emptyset$, and a crushing singularity $\mathcal{S}=\{r=0\}$.